tyler-dane/ping-puma/README.md

 - Django: I decided to use this framework primarily because I wanted to improve my skills with it.
 I had used it in a past role, but I never created a full app by myself with Django.
 - Python: Using Python was a result of deciding to use Django.
-- JavaScript, CSS, jQuery, AJAX, HTML: I enjoy working on the frontend as much as the backend, so adding these technologies gave me a good excuse to learn more about them.
+- JavaScript, CSS, Bootstrap, jQuery, AJAX, HTML: I enjoy working on the frontend as much as the backend, so adding these technologies gave me a good excuse to learn how to incorporate them into a Django app.
 Some of the features were especially useful in accomplishing simple tasks that would've taken more work with Django (like sending a simple alert or creating a custom form)

 **Design**